 Relevance in search results

-By default, search results are sorted in order of descending relevance.
+By default, search results on the search page are sorted in the order of descending relevance.

 What is relevance in the context of search results?